-Undergraduate summer research opportunities include participation in an interdisciplinary research team sponsored by the Biosystems Dynamics Summer Institute (BDSI).
-Research teams are led by faculty from different disciplines and include graduate and undergraduate students working together on a common research project.
+Undergraduate summer research opportunities include participation in the Biosystems Dynamics Summer Institute.
+Research groups are led by faculty from different disciplines and include graduate and undergraduate students working together on a common research project.

 The 10-week summer program includes:

 • an intensive research experience for students

 • research discussion groups